 Korea Train Express (KTX)

-Operated on Gyeongbu, Honam and Gyeongjeon Lines, the train runs in place of regular Saemaeul trains, running at a slightly faster speed.
+Operating on Gyeongbu, Honam and Gyeongjeon Lines, this train runs in place of regular Saemaeul trains, running at a slightly faster speed.

 Super Rapid Train (SRT)

-On December 9, 2016, a new super rapid train, known as the SRT begins operation from Suseo Station.
+A super rapid train, known as the SRT, operates on the Gyeongbu and Honam Lines from Suseo Station.

-- Suseo Station and SRT train photos courtesy of Supreme Railways (SR)
+Suseo Station and SRT photos courtesy of SR

-This page was last updated in December 2016, and therefore information may differ from what is presented here.
-We advise you to check details before visiting.<Last updated on December 29, 2016>
+This page was last updated on September 9, 2021, and therefore information may differ from what is presented here.